Hand Eye Society

 Game Curious 2017 at the Oakwood Library in Toronto.

 The Hand Eye Society is Canada’s leading non-profit arts organization dedicated to the creative and cultural possibilities of games.
 Based in Toronto, Ontario and rooted in community, artistic experimentation, and inclusion, Hand Eye Society provides vital support and platforming for creators who confront the barriers of mainstream game creation.

 Mission

-The Hand Eye Society’s mission is to support and showcase videogames as creative expression—centering our work around artists and fostering inclusive communities through game arts.
+The Hand Eye Society’s mission is to support and showcase video games as creative expression—centering our work around artists and fostering inclusive communities through game arts.

 Hand Eye Society envisions a world where game arts are recognized as a crucial cultural practice—accessible to all, rooted in equity, and driven by bold, imaginative creators.

 Founded in 2009, the Hand Eye Society is one of the oldest videogame arts nonprofits in the world, and is based in Toronto, Ontario, Canada.
 It collaborates with studios, artists, and organizations around the world.